C2 · Mastery TOEIC 905–990 IELTS 8.5–9.0 Mechanics & Cohesion

 Ellipsis Remove obvious words I've eaten, but he hasn't.

-Markers Guide the reader Therefore, we must act.
+Markers Guide the reader logically Therefore, we must act.

-💡 The key takeaway: Good discourse is about making the reader's job easy.
-Use "road signs" (markers) and "logical glue" (reference) so the reader never has to ask "What is the writer talking about?"
+💡 The central takeaway: Good discourse makes the reader's job effortless.
+Use "road signs" (markers) and "logical glue" (reference) so the reader never loses track of the core message.